 This post contains affiliate links.
 As an Amazon associate and member of other qualifying programs, I earn from qualifying purchases.

-Biscuit Dough – We make our monkey bread with biscuits to keep things simple.
-Refrigerated canned biscuit dough works perfectly here.
-You’ll cut the biscuit dough up into pieces.
+Biscuit Dough – We make our monkey bread with refrigerated canned biscuit dough.
+You can use homemade biscuit dough as well.

 What Readers are Saying!